ROSUVASTATIN- rosuvastatin calcium tablet, film coated

 Pediatric Patients

-In a population pharmacokinetic analysis of two pediatric trials involving patients with heterozygous familial hypercholesterolemia 10 to 17 years of age and 8 to 17 years of age, respectively, rosuvastatin exposure appeared comparable to or lower than rosuvastatin exposure in adult patients.
+In a population pharmacokinetic analysis of two pediatric trials involving patients with HeFH 10 to 17 years of age and 8 to 17 years of age, respectively, rosuvastatin exposure appeared comparable to or lower than rosuvastatin exposure in adult patients.

 Male and Female Patients

-There were no differences in plasma concentrations of rosuvastatin between men and women.
+There were no differences in plasma concentrations of rosuvastatin between males and females.

 Racial or Ethnic Groups

-A population pharmacokinetic analysis revealed no clinically relevant differences in pharmacokinetics among Caucasian, Hispanic, and Black or Afro-Caribbean groups.
-However, pharmacokinetic studies, including one conducted in the US, have demonstrated an approximate 2-fold elevation in median exposure (AUC and Cmax) in Asian subjects when compared with a Caucasian control group.
+A population pharmacokinetic analysis revealed no clinically relevant differences in pharmacokinetics among White, Hispanic, or Latino and Black or Afro-Caribbean groups.
+However, pharmacokinetic studies, including one conducted in the US, have demonstrated an approximate 2-fold elevation in median exposure (AUC and Cmax) in Asian subjects when compared with a White control group.

 Patients with Renal Impairment